 #2 Go to Tenerife or similar touristic hotspots during your autumn or winter holidays.
 During the off-season, you can find some serenity even in very popular places there.
 Flight tickets are likely to be much cheaper when it is off-season too.

 Do not contribute to the deterioration of beautiful nature and cultural values or the world with your extensive presence there during the peak tourism season.
-Today most of the popular touristic places suffer from the crowds of tourists a lot.
-Instead go there during the off-season!
+Today most of the popular touristic places suffer from crowds of tourists a lot.
+Instead, go there during the off-season!
 First, you will help to save these values for the next generations.
 Second, you’ll also save some nerve cells.
 Third, you’ll bring some income to the locals not just in the peak of the tourism season.

 In other words, make the entire year to be your travel season.
 Plan your travels smart and sustainable and you’ll be rewarded!